-- (3) Languages and Literature Any course in the Departments of English / Communication and Foreign Languages not used in level I (including any literature courses in the Department of Foreign Languages, but not including practicums, internships, foreign languages, English grammar, and theatre workshop). - (3) History and Social Science Any course in the Departments of Business/Economics, History/Political Science, and Psychology/Sociology not used in level I (excluding SOC/PSY/POLS 309 Statistics, SOC/POLS 312 Research Methods, and all accounting and business courses). - (3) Mathematics and Sciences Any math course numbered above 155 or any other course from the departments of biology, chemistry, physics & earth science not used in level I or CSCI 155 - (3) Advanced Bible Any Bible course numbered BIBL 211 or above except BIBLE 24 Holy Land Tour, and BIBL 251 Bible History and Geography.
+(3) Languages and Literature

+Any course in the Departments of English & Communication and Foreign Languages not used in level I (including any literature courses in the Department of Foreign Languages, but not including practicums, internships, foreign languages, English grammar, and theatre workshop).

+(3) History and Social Science

+Any course in the Departments of Business & Economics, History & Political Science, and Psychology & Sociology not used in level I (excluding SOC/PSY/POLS 309 Statistics, SOC/POLS 312 Research Methods, and all accounting and business courses).

+(3) Mathematics and Sciences Any math course numbered above 155 or any other course from the departments of biology, chemistry, physics & earth science not used in level I or CSCI 155.

+(3) Advanced Bible

+Any Bible course numbered BIBL 211 or above except BIBL 251 Bible History and Geography, BIBL 261 Holy Land Tour, and BIBL/MISS 341 Missions in Biblical and Theological Perspective.

+Integrative Studies Research Requirement

+Each student is required to fulfill an information research requirement by registering for an R-designated course and successfully completing all research-related requirements.
+This includes participation in a number of library sessions and completion of the research requirements for a particular course.
+R-courses are designated in the Master Schedule.
+There are 15 to 20 lower-level, integrative studies courses designated as R-courses each semester-for example, WRIT 212AR, COMM 210AR, PSY 111AR.